sujith-eag/Learning_Journey/JavaScript/2_Expressions_Operators/2_2_operators.md

 ---

 ### [Bitwise Operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#bitwise_operators)

 Bitwise operators are used to perform operations on the **binary representation** of numbers.
-These operators treat operands as 32-bit integers and work on the bit-level.
+These operators treat operands as 32-bit integers and work on the bit level.
 While they are rarely used in everyday JavaScript programming, they are essential for low-level programming or working with data manipulation at the binary level.

 #### List of Bitwise Operators: